Three Things to Know: LeBron, Anthony Davis combine for 82 in latest sign of fast chemistry

 LOS ANGELES — Every day in the NBA there is a lot to unpack, so every weekday morning throughout the season we will give you the three things you need to know from the last 24 hours in the NBA.

-1) LeBron James, Anthony Davis combined for 82 in the latest sign of their fast chemistry.
+1) LeBron James and Anthony Davis combined for 82 in the latest sign of their instant chemistry.
 “I think we all thought there would be a little more of a learning curve.”

 Laker coach Frank Vogel admitted Sunday night he didn’t expect this out of the gate.
 Nobody did.
 There has been almost no adjustment period.
-LeBron James and Anthony Davis had not played together before.
-Still, they have been dominating together since the season tipped off 24 games ago — the Lakers are +12.1 per 100 possessions when those two are on the court together.
+LeBron James and Anthony Davis had not played together before, yet, they have been dominating together since the season tipped off 24 games ago — the Lakers are +12.1 per 100 possessions when those two are on the court together.
 And they are on the court together a lot.

 Sunday the duo reached new heights, combining for 82 points against Minnesota, becoming the first Lakers’ pair since Shaq and Kobe to combine for more than 70 points in a game.
 Davis had 50 on the night, his best outing since coming to the Lakers — and he did it without hitting one three.
 Vogel called it an “old-school, smash-mouth” 50.